-RFU’S 3G RUGBY PITCH PILOT SCHEME – HORNETS RFC
+RFU’S ARTIFICIAL RUGBY PITCH PILOT SCHEME – HORNETS RFC

-The scheme has been devised by the RFU to offer superior all-weather playing facilities across the country, with the RFU pledging to invest in 100 floodlit artificial 3G rugby pitches for the grassroots game across the country over a four-year period.
-They claim the major driver for installing artificial pitches is to sustain and grow participation in the game whilst overcoming increasing pressure on natural turf pitches, the impact of wetter winters resulting in postponed matches, changing player expectations and competition from other sports investing in artificial pitches.
+The scheme has been devised by the RFU to offer superior 3G rugby pitch playing facilities across the country, with the RFU pledging to invest in 100 floodlit artificial rugby pitches for the grassroots game across the country over a four-year period.
+They claim the major driver for installing artificial rugby pitches is to sustain and grow participation in the game whilst overcoming increasing pressure on natural turf pitches, the impact of wetter winters resulting in postponed matches, changing player expectations, and competition from other sports investing in artificial rugby pitches.

-RFU area facilities manager Jon Bendle said: “This really is an exciting opportunity for the entire rugby community in North Somerset.
-We hope that a number of the surrounding clubs, schools and college will want to utilise this great facility.”
+RFU area facilities manager, Jon Bendle, said: “This really is an exciting opportunity for the entire rugby community in North Somerset.
+We hope that a number of the surrounding clubs, schools and colleges will want to utilise this great facility.”
 He continued, “The new facilities will improve the quality of the rugby experience at Hornets and provide more playing opportunities, especially for people in the 14-24 age group.”

-The RFU’s official opening ceremony for the new artificial 3G rugby pitch took place on Sunday 15th January 2017, the new pitch was opened by RFU President Peter Baines.
-Preceding the ceremony, Hornets Colts played Weston Colts and immediately after the opening ceremony The Hornettes played Cullumpton Ladies.
+The RFU’s official opening ceremony for the new 3Grugby pitch took place on Sunday 15th January 2017.
+The new artificial sports pitch was opened by RFU President Peter Baines.
+Preceding the ceremony, Hornets Colts played Weston Colts and immediately after the opening ceremony, The Hornettes played Cullumpton Ladies.

 The club held an unofficial opening the previous weekend and over 700 spectators arrived to see the new pitch.
-Hornets first team played their first game on the new pitch and beat Camborne.
-The feedback received about the new pitch was excellent, we hope the winning streak continues.
+Hornets’ first team played their first game on the new artificial grass pitch and beat Camborne.
+The feedback received about the new artificial sports surface was excellent; we hope the winning streak continues.